 “There’s another one of those pricks…”

 A southbound car had slowed down to a crawl and the passenger window wound down.
 A flash bulb lit the air.
 Yet another rubber-necker who’d slowed to take a photograph of the scene.
-There had been so many that afternoon Alec had labelled it ‘Disaster Tourism’.
+There had been so many that Alec had labelled it ‘Disaster Tourism’.
 Tailbacks had developed and now traffic department Ford Granadas harried back and forth issuing tickets.
 As another flashbulb went off in the darkness blue lights were travelling down the carriageway towards it.
 Ronnie grunted.

 “Another one bites the dust.”